ryan-sharpnack/hack-the-homelab/docs/07-documentation-and-repo-conventions.md

 ## Commit cadence

 End-of-day batched commits, consistent with prior practice — one clean commit per working session rather than many small ones.

+## Evidence

+Screenshots and other supporting artifacts live in `/evidence/YYYY-MM-DD/`, one dated folder per working session, matching the journal's date convention.
+Files use lowercase, hyphen-separated, descriptive names reflecting content (e.g., `fw01-libvirt-chain-verification.png`), not tool-generated timestamps.
+Journal entries and runbooks link to evidence using relative paths (e.g., `../evidence/2026-07-06/vlan10-corp-config.png`) rather than embedding images directly in `/journal/` or `/runbooks/`.
+See `evidence/README.md` for full detail.

 ## Diagrams